dentarg/auth0-blog/_posts/azure-storage.markdown

 - create/delete tables
 - add/remove/get/update/query entities

-This <a href="https://www.youtube.com/watch?v=Iac8otwKi6k" target="_blank">Video</a> shows how to integrate Visual Studio and Microsoft Azure using and Azure Storage.

-## Talking about Blob Storage
+## What is Azure Blob Storage?

-Blobs mean "Binary Large Objects" and can represent any kind of file like images, videos, documents, programs, etc. Azure Storage supports two types of blobs: "Block blobs" and "Page blobs":
+Blob mean "Binary Large Object" and can represent any kind of file like images, videos, documents, programs, etc. Azure Storage supports two types of blobs: "Block blobs" and "Page blobs":

-### Block blobs
+### Block Blobs

-They allow us to handle blobs with big size efficiently, their main features are:
+Block Blobs allow us to handle big files (blobs) with efficiency.
+Their main features are:

-- A single blob can be divided into many blocks, but never exceed 50,000 blocks.
+- A single blob can be divided into many blocks, but can never exceed 50,000 blocks.
 - Together, these blocks cannot exceed 200 GB.
-- Blocks can have a maximum size of 4 MB.
+- Each block can have a maximum size of 4MB.

 ![Block Blobs Structure](http://bit.ly/2xHlWcg "Block Blobs Structure")

-### Page blobs
+### Page Blobs

-They allow us to make optimized random read/write operations.
-Virtual machines and OS data disks uses Page blobs, their main features are:
+Page Blobs perform incredibly well on random read/write operations.
+This characteristic makes Page Blobs the perfect solution for virtual machines and OS data disks.
+Their main features are:

 - Capacity of 1 TB of size.
 - Compound by a collection of 512 bytes.